Understanding React from a form

 How does React know you change a state?

-Take nickname for example, we pass ‘nickname’ to e.target.name
+Take nickname for example, we pass ‘nickname’ to e.target.name. it will become

 Very important